InnaYu/qaauto-24.09.2018/README.md

 Tools installation
 You need to download and install:
  - 'Community' version of Intellij IDEA;
- - JDK 10.0.2
+ - JDK 10.0.2;
- - Firefox version 62
+ - Firefox version 62;
- - Download git
+ - Download and install git;

 Tools setup